abinit/abinit/doc/mkdocs-tutorials/rf2.md

 Please, take some time to read the description of each of these flags.
 Note that some of these flags might be required to allow to run another task.
 In this tutorial, we will focus on the flags [[anaddb:ifcflag]] and [[anaddb:thmflag]].

 ## 4 The computation of interatomic force constants

 You can copy the files ~abinit/tests/tutorespfn/Input/trf2_4.in and ~abinit/tests/tutorespfn/Input/trf2_4.files to the Work_rf2 directory.
-Edit the file trf2_4.in .
+Edit the file trf2_4.in.
 Note that [[anaddb:ifcflag]] is activated.

+{% dialog tests/tutorespfn/Input/trf2_4.files tests/tutorespfn/Input/trf2_4.in %}

 Related input variables can be split in three groups.
 The first group of variables define the grid of q wavevectors:

   * [[anaddb:brav]]